jakew/cargo/README.md

 cargo render template.Dockerfile -c cargoconfig.yaml | docker build -
 ```

-### Using a cargo.yaml
+### Using a Cargo file.

-You can alternatively create a file called `cargo.yaml` like the following:
+Cargo also allows you to declare your usage in a `cargo.yaml`.
+The Cargo file
+has multiple "manifests", each one results in a seperate Dockerfile.

+Config values and/or config files may be added to the manifest directly, or in
+the Cargo root object.
+Values added at the root are shared with all manifests.

+Here's an example of a two-package manifest:

 ```yaml
 cargoVersion: v0